solroshan/solroshan.github.io/README.txt

-This is a personal github page for Sol Roshan.
+This is a personal github page for Gunes.
 url: https://solroshan.github.io